Guiding information for workers in the pest control industry

 If South Australia is your home state, and you hold a current South Australian pest management technician licence and you wish to work interstate, working via AMR is available in:

-Additional conditions for workers who wish to operate in South Australia using AMR
+Registering for AMR for pest controllers who wish to operate in South Australia

 Workers must hold a licence or registration in their home state.
 You must notify the South Australian Department of Health and Wellbeing Controlled Substances Licensing Unit prior to commencing work in South Australia, by registering online.